Stephen Crane: Novels

 Beginning with the publication of Maggie: A Girl of the Streets in 1893, Crane was recognized by critics mainly as a novelist.
-Maggie was initially rejected by numerous publishers because of its atypical and true-to-life depictions of class warfare, which clashed with the sentimental tales of that time.
-Rather than focusing on the very rich or middle class, the novel's characters are lower-class denizens of New York's Bowery.
+Maggie was initially rejected by publishers because of its atypical and true-to-life depictions of class warfare, which clashed with sentimental tales of that time.
+Rather than focusing on the rich or middle class, the novel's characters are lower-class denizens of New York's Bowery.
 The main character, Maggie, descends into prostitution after being led astray by her lover.
 Although the novel's plot is simple, its dramatic mood, quick pace and portrayal of Bowery life have made it memorable.
 Maggie is not merely an account of slum life, but also represents eternal symbols.
 In his first draft, Crane did not give his characters proper names.
 Instead, they were identified by epithets: Maggie, for example, was the girl who "blossomed in a mud-puddle" and Pete, her seducer, was a "knight".
-The novel is dominated by bitter irony and anger, as well as destructive morality and treacherous sentiment.
+The novel is dominated by irony, anger, and destructive morality.
 Critics would later call the novel "the first dark flower of American Naturalism" for its distinctive elements of naturalistic fiction.

 Written thirty years after the end of the Civil War and before Crane had any experience of battle, The Red Badge of Courage was innovative stylistically as well as psychologically.
-Often described as a war novel, it focuses less on battle and more on the main character's psyche and his reactions and responses in war.
+Often described as a war novel, it focuses less on battle and more on the main character's psyche and his reactions in war.
 It is believed that Crane based the fictional battle in the novel on that of Chancellorsville; he may also have interviewed veterans of the 124th New York Volunteer Infantry Regiment, commonly known as the Orange Blossoms, in Port Jervis, New York.
 Told in a third-person limited point of view, it reflects the private experience of Henry Fleming, a young soldier who flees from combat.
-The Red Badge of Courage is notable in its vivid descriptions and well-cadenced prose, both of which help create suspense within the story.
-Similarly, by substituting epithets for characters' names ("the youth", "the tattered soldier"), Crane injects an allegorical quality into his work, making his characters point to a specific characteristic of man.
+The Red Badge of Courage is notable in its vivid descriptions and well-cadenced prose, both of which create suspense within the story.
+Similarly, by substituting epithets for characters' names ("the youth", "the tattered soldier"), Crane injects an allegorical quality, making his characters point to a specific characteristic of man.
 Like Crane's first novel, The Red Badge of Courage has a deeply ironic tone which increases in severity as the novel progresses.
-The title of the work is ironic; Henry wishes "that he, too, had a wound, a red badge of courage", echoing a wish to have been wounded in battle.
-The wound he does receive (from the rifle butt of a fleeing Union soldier) is not a badge of courage but a badge of shame.
+The title of the work is ironic; Henry wishes "that he, too, had a wound, a red badge of courage".
+The wound he does receive (from the rifle butt of a fleeing Union soldier) is instead a badge of shame.